mmcgov/mmg_data_science_handbook/mmg_datascience_notebook.md

 `sudo apt-get install dpkg`<br>
 `sudo apt-get install virtualbox-guest-gkms virtualbox-guest-utils virtualbox-guest-x11`<br>

 ### Using vboxmanage to configure virtualbox<br>
+These notes are really only for tweaking the config in things like the prefix of the shared folder and its mount location.
+They are more linked to the GUI option above rather than the server option setup.

 __IMPORTANT NOTES:__<br>
 1.Guest Additions 6.0 does not work with below commands use Guest Additions 5.2.4<br>
 2.Make sure virtualbox is set to permanently run as an administrator<br>
 3.vboxmanage and VBoxManage both work, its not case sensitive<br>

 __Allow symbolic links in shared folder (For virtualenv etc)__<br>
 In command prompt in windows change to directory<br>